tianyin/configuration_datasets/README.md

 The issue dataset was collected from the same sources.
 We used a rolling-based sampling methods to get the datasets, which means we didn't look at all the mail threads/posts (which is not possible).

-#How can I use the datasets?
+#How can You use the datasets?
 The instruction of the file format and layout can be found in the README in the dataset folders.

 #Warning